 It could be a new habit you want to start or something you are procrastinating.
 Repeating again: You have to write it down and not just keep it in your mind.

-For me in my daily routine I want to have included time for reading, writing, studying, exercise, prayer and doing my blog work.
+For me, in my daily routine, I want to have included time for reading, writing, studying, exercising, prayer and doing my blog work.

 For me most of this is done in my morning routine itself.
 If you want to know how I spend my morning, here is my morning routine before 8 am.

-On any day you can only give priority to some things over the other even if you wished to do them all.
+On any day you can only give priority to some things over others, even if you wished to do them all.

 I wish I could do all the things I wish to do in a day but I cannot.
-If you try to you will only end up being dishearteded.
+If you try to you will only end up being disheartened.

 So if you want to have success with your daily routine then you need to next shorten your list.

 Add only 3-5 things from your list to your daily routine every day.
 Make it a rule that you can have less than 3 but no more than 5.

 This is so important that you mustn’t miss it.